alishaalam/CodePath-Twitter-with-Fragments/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Twitter V2*

-**Name of your app** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**Twitter V2** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **25** hours spent in total